Austrian rail accuses 2 of playing Hitler speech on train – DW – 05/15/2023

 "Everything was played very loudly.
 It was really unpleasant and disturbing," he said.

-The loudspeakers also played a selection of bloopers by Austrian actor Chris Lohner before moving on to exceprts from Hitler speeches.
+The loudspeakers also played a selection of bloopers by Austrian actor Chris Lohner before moving on to excerpts from Hitler speeches.

 The incident comes after two trains were manipulated last week to play a mix of children's songs and old announcements last week.